DuncanLab/OpenMaze/README.md

     1. Unity has recently deprecated the ***Standard Assets*** package.
 Because of this we have changed the release so that it already includes all the standard assets needed.
 There is no long an need to download any additional asset packs from the Unity asset store after launching OpenMaze.

+  >**Tutorial Videos Descrepencies**
+    1. Tutorial 1 - Download, Install and Setup - OpenMaze no long requires you to download **Nature Starter Kit 2** or **StandardAssets** disregard these instructions in the tutorial video.
+    2. Tutuorial 2: Building 3D Environment - Textures used when creating terrains differ from the textures now available with OpenMaze.
+    Simple choose the textures that closely resemble those in the tutorial, or pick your own from the new textures included.
+    3. All Tutorials - Start button is now used to start the experiment rather than the space bar.

 - 1.0.0
 This is the first official release version of OpenMaze Experiment Toolbox for the Unity Engine.
 This version was released with the publication "OpenMaze: An Open Source Unity Toolbox for Creating Virtual Environment Experiments" and was used to create the "Learn OpenMaze in a Day" video tutorial series (https://www.youtube.com/playlist?list=PLppXGUtW-XlIuTh-lW6URgm5Cim_DH4gL).
 For more information about the OpenMaze Toolbox please visit https://openmaze.organica.dev/